CaptainDylan/Books_Films/README.txt

 	a.
 If you are a professor or a student, take advantage of the Academic Program by applying here: https://www.qlik.com/us/company/academic-program

 	b.
-If you are not a student, just register and download here: https://www.qlik.com/us/try-or-buy/download-qlik-sense
+If you are not a student or just don't want to obtain a student account, just register and download here: https://www.qlik.com/us/try-or-buy/download-qlik-sense